Menu

 The sad loss of Tony Frost in 2004 brought Steve Ramsbottom into the Chairman's seat.
 The return to badminton after the Covid outbreak led to the retirements of four of the Management Committee: George Bristow, Steve Ramsbottom, Steve Bayes and Betty Bayes, who are now Honorary members.

-There are currently fourteen teams in the Rossendale league, contesting the two divisions with a popular Junior badminton session run on a weekly basis.
+There are currently seventeen teams in the Rossendale league, contesting the two divisions with a popular Junior badminton session run on a weekly basis.

 x